(Featured Recipe: Edible Peanut Butter Chocolate Chip Cookie Dough)

 - Stir cookie dough into softened ice cream (use your choice of regular or dairy-free) to make Cookie Dough Ice-Cream Pops then evenly distribute into small paper cups and insert a popsicle stick in the center.
 Place the ice cream cups in the freezer.
 Once the ice cream has frozen, peel off the paper cup then serve.
 Or, dip the top portion of the frozen ice cream pops into melted chocolate then sprinkle with pieces of cookie dough (or other toppings).
 Place in the freezer till the chocolate sets then serve

-- Make Peanut Butter Chocolate Chip Cookies (dairy and egg-free, grain-free) by adding 2 tablespoons of coconut flour to the cookie dough recipe and baking in a 350 degree oven for approximately 7-8 minutes
+- Make Peanut Butter Chocolate Chip Cookies (dairy and egg-free, grain-free) by adding 2 tablespoons of coconut flour (the flour makes the cookies more firm- but if preferred, the cookie dough can be baked without adding it) to the cookie dough recipe and baking in a 350 degree oven for approximately 8-10 minutes

 Family Fun Cooking Ideas for the Summer